Interactive Quickstarts

 Once you've validated your transaction and everything checks out, you're all set.
 Transactions on the blockchain are immutable, meaning once they're validated, they cannot be reversed or altered.
 So, always double-check before sending!

-After initiating a transaction through our API, you can look up the transaction hash on the Dev Controlled Wallets Transactions page for in the Web3 Services Console.
+After initiating a transaction through our API, you can look up the transaction hash on the Dev Controlled Wallets Transactions page for in the Developer Services Console.
 The transaction hash is a unique identifier for your transaction.

 You can validate transactions in multiple ways:

-• Web3 Services Console
+• Developer Services Console

 • Blockchain Explorer